Connect with others who understand.

 People of Color Experience More Severe Lupus Complications

-Black people with lupus are more likely to die of the disease than white people, according to the Centers for Disease Control and Prevention (CDC).
+Black people with lupus are more likely to die from the disease than white people, according to the Centers for Disease Control and Prevention (CDC).
 Among people who die of lupus, the average age of death is significantly younger for Black people than for white people.

 Health Disparities in Disease, Diagnosis, and Treatment